dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T71: Lack of opposition can stagnate innovation.
+### T71: Lack of opposition in one-party states can lead to stagnation.

 |Support|
 |---|